kfmike/InputVisualizer/README.md

 **Transparent Background**
 - Check "Allow Transparency" in the game input source properties.
 - Set the InputVisualizer background color alpha value to zero (default)

+# Frame Counts
+When configuring input mappings, there is a column named "Max Frames".
+If you select a value greater than zero for a specific button, the visualizer will show you how many frames the last button press was, up to the maximum frame count specified.
+So, if for example you only care about viewing frame duration for the A button up to 5 frames, you would set that button's "Max Frames" to 5, and whenever you do a press between 1f-5f, it will show up in the visualizer display next to the line.

 # Compact View
 By default, the visualizer will be in compact view, and only show a maximum # of lines.
 Buttons that are pressed but cannot appear on a line will be displayed below or next to the lines and flash to indicate activity.